ayshakeen/azure-docs/includes/virtual-machines-common-b-series-burstable.md

 ### Q: What happens if I deploy an unsupported OS image on B1ls?
 **A** : B1ls only supports Linux images and if you deploy any another OS image you might not get the best customer experience.

-### Q: Why is there no pricing information for B1ls windows?
-**A** : B1ls only supports Linux images and if you deploy any another OS image you might not get the best customer experience but you will get billed.